MARRIAGE, YOU and

 For one weekend mass, normally the 4 PM on Saturday we have someone controlling the camera angles, thus giving a broader view of all that is happening within the church.
 This option can pan, tilt and zoom on the procession/recession, altar, ambo, presiders chair and choir.
 (Option 3)

-You can check this out by going by clicking “Live Stream”.
+You can check this out by clicking “Live Stream”.

 1. We do not want the camera on during our wedding.